Technorely/tendermint/docs/tendermint-core/running-in-production.md

 - `p2p.send_rate`
 - `p2p.recv_rate`

-If you are going to use Tendermint in a private domain and you have a private high-speed network among your peers, it makes sense to lower flush throttle timeout and increase other params.
+If you are going to use Tenderely in a private domain and you have a private high-speed network among your peers, it makes sense to lower flush throttle timeout and increase other params.